aathanor/ResearchSite/content/PC-introduction.md

 [^17]: There is abundant neurosciences literature documenting these claims, with Libet et al. (1983), Sato et al. (2024) and Pulvermüller & Fadiga (2010) being some of the most well known.
 The neurological evidence for PRU is a connected research field but it must be said our approach is and needs to stay philosophical: PRU has important consequences in the Philosophy of Language, Reference Theory and the way we understand LLMs and AI in general.

 [^18]: This difference illuminates why LLMs can exhibit apparently immediate pattern-recognition.
 While LLMs use probabilistic mechanisms during response generation, their transformer architecture processes contextual information in parallel rather than through sequential search during the recognition phase.
 The way we use language in conversation (question/response) may involve similar pattern-constellation activation, where word patterns activate alongside action/feeling/sensorial patterns in integrated networks.

-[^19]: The Hopfield Network with Hebbian Learning architecture demonstrates pure PRU learning is possible, maintaining pattern-recognition unity throughout both learning and recognition phases.

-[^20]: Not necessarily better or worse, but qualitatively different.

 [^21]: One interesting parallel is that abstract learning (using language as abstraction) requests extremely elaborate and intensive training in humans, taking decades to complete, while practical tasks (like riding a bicycle) can be very fast by comparison.
 This suggests that while PRU and PCs are better models for non-verbal learning, verbal learning _does need_ a more complex, global and intensive model.
 This is maybe the reason transformers are good at text.
 However, AI is not limited to LLM and, moreover, AGI is not _only_ about language.